Text and image embeddings

 2

-Upload an image file to create an asset.
+Upload one or more image files to create assets.
 For details about the available upload methods and the corresponding limits, see the Upload methods page.

 Function call: You call the assets.create function.